XilinJia/Podcini/AndroidAuto.md

-Podcini runs fine on "desktop head unit", the screenshots are on Readme.
+Since version 6.4.0, Podcini has been back to run on Android Auto.
+It runs fine on "desktop head unit" and the screenshots are on Readme.

 So this appears the issue with Podcini not showing up on car display, from Google document: